SamiAli110/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+Should AI tools be developed internally or outsourced?
 * question 2
+How will residents be informed about AI-assisted services?
 ## Evaluation of the proposal
 *Provide a brief evaluation based on what you know*
+AI offers significant opportunities for simplifying council operations, improving public services, and increasing efficiency.
+When implemented responsibly, AI can automate routine work, enhance communication, and support better decision-making.
+The council must ensure ethical oversight, robust security, and transparent communication with the public.
+With these considerations in place, AI adoption is a highly valuable strategic investment for modernising council operations.